 A student's initial program of study is arranged in consultation with the graduate student's advisor.
-Students are urged to take at least one course in sociological theory and one in methods (in addition to the pro-seminar).
 Consideration will be given to graduate work done elsewhere, but formal transfer credit is assigned only after the successful completion of the first year of study.
 More information about requesting transfer credit is below.